hamlet-io/docs/docs/getting-started/install.md

 Using sudo is generally the best way to do this instead of running everything as root
 :::

-1. Run the following to install the required packages
+1. Run the following to install the required packages.

   ```console
   apt-get update && apt-get install openjdk-8-jdk jq zip unzip graphviz python3 python3-pip docker dos2unix
   ```

-  when prompted confirm the installation and make sure the packages you are installing are suitable for the machine you are running on
+  When prompted, confirm the installation and make sure the packages you are installing are suitable for the machine you are running on.

-1. After the OS packages are installed run the following to install the python based packages
+1. After the OS packages are installed run the following to install the python based packages.

   ```console
   pip install hamlet awscli az diagrams
   ```

-  This will install the cli tools that we use to run hamlet along with some extra tools like the cloud provider CLI tools
+  This will install the CLI tools that we use to run hamlet along with some extra tools like the cloud provider CLI tools.

-1. Start the docker service so that we can use it to manage images that we build and push using hamlet
+1. Start the Docker service so that we can use it to manage images that we build and push using hamlet.

   ```console
   systemctl enable --now docker
   ```

-1. Confirm that docker is running with the following
+1. Confirm that Docker is running with the following:

   ```console
   docker ps
   ```

-  The console should show an empty list of docker containers.
-If you get an error the service hasn't started up
+  The console should show an empty list of Docker containers.
+If you get an error the service hasn't started up.

 </TabItem>